incoresemi/uatg/docs/source/installation.rst

 - This command will create a `work` directory within the micro-arch-tests directory and create the test files within this directory.
 It will also create a `model_test.h` and `link.ld` file in the same directory by default.
 - The generated ASM files can be located within the work directory follwing this path -> `work_dir/modules_name/test_name/test_name.S`
 - This command does not generate the SV covergroup and TB files.
-It is required to pass the `-gc` flag to be specified in addition to `-gt`
+It is required to pass the `-gc` flag along with the alias file (`-af`) to be specified in addition to `-gt`
 - The log level can be chosen between `info, error` and `debug`
 - `-dc` and `-md` are required parameters.
 - `-gc` and `-v` are not.